marciodesouzateixeira/Oracle/README.md

 A function **GetStockStatus** has been created to calculate whether the stock of a product needs any attention, for example, if it is zero, with excesses or if it is ok.

 ## View ##
 Two Views were created (VW_PRODUCTS, VW_SALES) to make it easier to search for data related to Sale and also to search for data related to Product registration.
-By creating these views, it is possible to centralize business rules that are consumed by various sources such as procedures, systems, manual queries, etc.
+By creating these views, it is possible to centralize business rules that are consumed by various sources such as procedures, functions, applications, manual queries, etc.

 ## Log ##
 A generic table was created to record Insert, Update and Delete logs for any table, using a JSON format.
 To record in this table it is necessary to create a trigger for each table, in this trigger a process was used to generate a JSON structure, where only the fields that have changed will be recorded, thus leaving cleaner and leaner information.